-the parental home earlier (labeled k = 2, Group 2, "high propensity" nest-leaving types or "early" nestleavers).
-Consistent with Melberg et al. (2010), I then allow all the coefficients to differ across the two latent groups; other studies (Pudney 2003; van Ours 2003; Salisbury 2012), in which the unobserved heterogeneity is assumed to affect only the constant term, limit this flexibility.
+is that individuals are clustered into two sub-groups that differ in terms of their unobservable propensity for nest-leaving and retirement.
+For instance, as I demonstrate in Section 5, one group is composed of young people who appear more likely to leave the nest later, whereas the other is more prone to leave the parental home earlier.
+Consistent with Melberg et al. (2010), I then allow all the coefficients to differ across the two latent groups; other studies (see, for instance, Pudney 2003; van Ours 2003), in which the unobserved heterogeneity is assumed to affect only the constant term, limit this flexibility.

-Allowing for correlated unobserved heterogeneity is crucial to the identification of the treatment effect $\delta$ , because there may be individual-level, unobservable factors, such as paternal ability, that determine both paternal retirement and children's decisions to leave home.
-If unobservable heterogeneity exists and is ignored, the estimated coefficient may be vulnerable to omitted variable bias.
-Moreover, the direction of the bias on the timing of nest-leaving would be unclear.
-For example, higher ability fathers may be more prone to retire later and may provide their children with more opportunities, thus making them more likely to leave home earlier; however, these children may also be more selective and hence more resistant to moving-out.
-Abbring and van den Berg (2003) show that an appealing feature of the shared frailty model is that it is identified without the need for any exclusion restrictions or assumptions about the functional form of either the baseline hazard or the joint distribution of the unobserved heterogeneity, as long as the actual timing of the treatment (paternal retirement) is random and is unaffected by the anticipation of the subsequent outcome (children's nest-leaving).
+Allowing for correlated unobserved heterogeneity is crucial to the identification of the treatment effect δ , because there may be a potential problem of reverse causality or because there may be individual-level, unobservable factors, such as paternal ability, that determine both paternal retirement and children's decisions to leave home.
+In particular, if unobservable heterogeneity exists and is ignored, the estimated coefficient may be vulnerable to omitted variable bias.
+Abbring and Van den Berg (2003) show that an appealing feature of the shared frailty model is that it is identified without the need for any exclusion restrictions or assumptions about the functional form of either the baseline hazard or the joint distribution of the unobserved heterogeneity, as long as the actual timing of the treatment (paternal retirement) is random and is unaffected by the anticipation of the subsequent outcome (children's nest-leaving).
 However, there may still exist concerns that these two latter conditions are not entirely satisfied in model (1).
-The main threat to identification is that, even once correlation between frailty terms has been corrected for, the precise timing of the treatment may not occur randomly at year t, i.e., the "no anticipation" assumption is unlikely to hold.
-As is well known, retirement is a life event that affects various decisions of the family, including consumption, saving, fertility and labor supply.
-For this reason, children may be able to predict when their fathers will retire, and in response to this expected event, they may modify their lifestyle behaviors and their propensity to become independent.
+The main threat to identification is that, even after correlation between frailty terms has been corrected for, the precise timing of the treatment may not occur randomly at year t, i.e., the "no anticipation" assumption is unlikely to hold.
+As is well known, retirement is a life event that affects various decisions of the family, including consumption, saving, fertility and labor supply.12 For this reason, children may be able to predict when their fathers will retire, and in response to this expected event, they may modify their lifestyle behaviors and their propensity to become independent.
 Hence, the anticipation of paternal retirement by adult children would violate one of the key identification assumptions described above, thereby producing biased estimates.
 To circumvent this problem, I strengthen the identification by providing an exclusion restriction for paternal retirement.
-The exclusion restriction that I use is based on cross-country early retirement rules and is measured by the indicator $Eligible{it}$ , which equals 1 if father i residing in a given country was eligible for early retirement benefits at age t.
+The exclusion restriction that I use is based on cross-country early retirement rules and is measured by the indicator $Eligible{it}$, which equals 1 if father i residing in a given country was eligible for early retirement benefits at age t.
 These early retirement rules are not only correlated with retirement decisions (Gruber and Wise 2004), but they also provide a potentially valid instrument.
-Manacorda and Moretti (2006) and Battistin et al. (2009), using an IV strategy, recognize this instrument as valid because pension reforms produce variation in paternal retirement that is credibly exogenous and unlikely to be related to unobservable characteristics of the fathers that might explain the different nest-leaving outcomes of their offspring.
-More importantly, it seems reasonable to argue that the timing of pension reforms came as a surprise to the fathers directly affected as well as their children.
-The parameters of the bivariate discrete-time hazard model should be interpreted in a similar fashion to a Local Average Treatment Effect (LATE) in a linear IV setting: my identification captures the effect only for the subset of compliers, i.e., fathers who change their retirement decisions as a consequence of pension reforms.
+Manacorda and Moretti (2006) and Battistin et al. (2009), using an instrumental variable (IV) strategy, recognize this instrument as valid because pension reforms produce variation in paternal retirement that is credibly exogenous and unlikely to be related to unobservable characteristics of the fathers that might explain the different nest-leaving outcomes of their offspring.
 As a result, once the correlation between unobserved factors across both equations and the non-randomness of the timing of the treatment have been corrected for, the remaining difference between the probability of nest-leaving before and after paternal retirement can be interpreted as a causal effect of paternal retirement.
-To account for within family correlation, all standard errors are clustered at the household level.
+To account for within family correlation, all standard errors are clustered at the household level.13